 or 1/2 teaspoon ground cumin

-Heat half of the oil in a large nonstick or cast iron pan in a large frying pan over medium heat.
+Heat half of the oil in a large nonstick frying pan or cast iron pan in a large frying pan over medium heat.
 When the oil shimmers, add garlic and cook until fragrant, about 1 minute.
 Add onion, season with salt, and cook, stirring occasionally, until softened and golden brown, about 10 minutes.

 Bean and onion mixture can be made through this step up to two days ahead.
 Store refrigerated in an airtight container and heat up before serving.